paulproteus/operations/Roles/operational-programs-policies.md

 Note: When a Program leader steps down, if a new leader is not identified, the chapter becomes a Community Program, in which case volunteers are still able to hold events and apply for grants but the program is not considered a legal part of Bridge Foundry, Inc.

 ## Bridge Foundry's Responsibilities
-As long as your program remains active, Bridge Foundry will:
+As long as your program remains active and in compliance with policies, Bridge Foundry will:
 * Provide infrastructure for accepting online donations and send gift receipts
   * If you want to raise funds in other ways, sign up as a Volunteer Fundraiser (separate agreement)
-* Hold funds raised for the chapter in reserve for your program’s sole use, as long as your program remains active and in compliance with our policies.
+* Hold funds raised for the chapter in reserve for your program’s sole use
   * If the program reverts to a Community Program, we reserve the right to allocate the funds elsewhere.
 AND, we will check in with you before that change to understand if you have workshops planned as a Community Program so we can use the remaining funds for a grant to the program.
 * Track financial transactions for your program in a location you can access to view history and program balance (currently via public spreadsheet)
 * Make it easy for your program leaders to spend funds available to it by: